Plagiarism Detection (Turnitin)

 - Click on the Submission Information button located in the toolbar on the right hand side to view information such as Paper ID, the date the report was processed, word count and number of submissions.

 - Only the following file format are accepted - MS Word (.doc,.docx), MS PowerPoint (.ppt, .pptx), WordPerfect (.wpd), Rich Text Format (.rtf), Open Office documents (.odt files), Adobe Acrobat PDF (.pdf), PostScript (.ps), HTML (.htm, .html), Hangul (HWP), Google Docs (submitted via the Google

 Note: PDF documents must contain text to be submitted.
 PDF files containing only images of text will be rejected during the upload attempt.
 To determine if a document contains actual text, copy and paste a section or all of the text into a plain-text editor such as Microsoft Notepad or Apple TextEdit.
 If no text is copied over, the selection is not actual text.

-- Turnitin does NOT accept PowerPoint or spreadsheet files (e.g. Excel) or media files such as images, videos or audio files.
+- Turnitin cannot generate originality report for spreadsheet files (e.g. Excel) or media files such as images, videos or audio files.

-- The file size may not exceed 20 MB.
+- The file size may not exceed 40 MB and less than 400 pages in length.
 Files of larger size may be reduced in size by removal of non-text content.
 Files that are password protected, encrypted, hidden, system files, or read only files cannot be uploaded or submitted to Turnitin.